hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 	- GRCh38 = hg38; GRCh37 = hg19
 	- Patches or minor revisions of the genome (don't change genome coordinates) provided by the GRC, are **updated by the genome databases at different intervals**; therefore, the genome reference sequence for the same genome version can vary slightly between databases

-- Each biological database independently determines the gene annotations; therefore, gene annotations between these databases can differ, even though the genome assembly is more or less the same.
+- Each biological database **independently determines the gene annotations**; therefore, gene annotations between these databases can differ, even though the genome assembly is more or less the same.
 Naming conventions are also different (chr1=1)

-**Always use the same biological database for all reference data!**
+- **Always use the same biological database for all reference data!**

 ### Ensembl